 The school eventually moved into a more permanent facility on present-day Camp Lester (then called Camp Kuwae) consisting of two Quonset huts.
 Missionary parents who started the school were aware that many other parents desired a Christian, English-language education at an affordable price.
 Believing that every child deserved an opportunity to receive an education taught from a Biblical perspective, the missionaries decided to open the doors of the school to any child, regardless of religious affiliation.

 By 1986, OCSI was looking to expand again.
-OCSI purchased the current campus in 1996 and began classes in this new facility during the 1996-1997 school year.
+OCSI purchased the current Yomitan campus in 1996 and began classes in this new facility during the 1996-1997 school year.

-Our enrollment is as follows:
+Our current enrollment (as of February 2019) is as follows:

-- Elementary (grades 1-5): 167
+- Elementary (grades 1-5): 194

-- Middle school (grades 6-8): 79
+- Middle school (grades 6-8): 89

-- High school (grades 9-12): 108
+- High school (grades 9-12): 83

 - Grades 9-12: PSAT, SAT, ACT, AP